kairav11/Notes/Python.md

 print(divide(10))
 ```
 ## Lambda functions
 A function written in 1 line using the lambda keyword.
-It accepts any number of arguments, but has only one expression. (like a shortcut). <br>Syntax: lambda parameters:expression <br>
+It accepts any number of arguments, but has only one expression. (like a shortcut). <br>Syntax: lambda parameters:expression.
+This returns the expression. <br>
 Ex:<br>
 ```
 def double(x):